QUaServer/QUaServer/README.md

 auto event = server.createEvent<MyEvent>();
 ```

+Note that for events there is no need to define a `BrowseName` upon instantiation, that is because events are not normally exposed in the address space (with the exception of Alarms and Conditions).

-Once an event is created, some variables can be set to define the event information.
+Once an event is created, some [event variables](https://reference.opcfoundation.org/v104/Core/ObjectTypes/BaseEventType/) can be set to define the event information.
 This is provided by the inherited `QUaBaseEvent` API:

 ```c++
 QString sourceName() const;